rodluger/trappist1/README.md

   <a href="https://doi.org/10.5281/zenodo.437876"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.437876.svg"/></a>
 </p>

+<b>[3/23/2017]:</b> *We noticed that the pseudo-TPFs we used in the original version of the code reported timestamps in geocentric time, NOT BJD.
+This led to an offset of about 10 minutes, which affected some of our short cadence timing analyses.
+This issue has since been corrected, and all light curves and plots have been updated to reflect the correct BJD.
+The Zenodo link to the raw dataset has also been updated.*
 <b>[3/15/2017]:</b> *Several bugs were recently fixed.
 Please pull again and upgrade your everest installation.*<br>*Big thanks to Hans Martin Schwengeler.*

 ## Introduction